TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 For a more detailed (though a bit dated) text explanation, [check out this link](http://www.garshol.priv.no/download/text/http-tut.html).

 What's the best explanation of how the web works you've seen or read?
-Were any other resources you found to be helpful for answering the questions posed at the beginning of this section?
+Were any other resources you found helpful for answering the questions posed at the beginning of this section?
 [Let us know!](mailto:curriculum@theodinproject.com)

 #### Additional Resources:
 * [A packet's journey (video)](http://www.youtube.com/watch?v=WwyJGzZmBe8).